Deaths in women’s prisons

-Below is the breakdown of deaths of women in prison by year since 1990.
-There were also two self-inflicted deaths of transgender prisoners held in all-male prisons in 2015 and one similar death in 2016; two of the self-inflicted deaths listed below (in 2006 and 2016) were of transgender prisoners held in all-female establishments.
+Below is the breakdown of deaths in women's prisons by calendar year (January-December) since 1990.
+There were also two self-inflicted deaths of transgender women held in men's prisons in 2015 and one similar death in 2016; two of the self-inflicted deaths listed below (in 2006 and 2016) were of transgender women held in women's prisons.

 |Deaths of in Women's prisons (England & Wales) 1990-date|